GGirishya/Takemeter/README.md

 This project used Claude (Anthropic) as a collaborative tool throughout.
 Two specific instances:

 **1. Dataset labeling assistance**
 I pasted raw Reddit JSON into Claude and asked it to extract post text and suggest labels based on the taxonomy I had defined.
-I reviewed every suggested label individually and overrode several, for example, Claude initially labeled *"Stats since April last year, last 38 games..."* as `hot_take` because the conclusion was assertive, but I changed it to `analysis` because the post was explicitly reasoning from a statistic.
+I reviewed every suggested label individually and overrode several , for example, Claude initially labeled *"Stats since April last year, last 38 games..."* as `hot_take` because the conclusion was assertive, but I changed it to `analysis` because the post was explicitly reasoning from a statistic.
 The final labels reflect my judgment, with Claude handling the mechanical extraction work.

 **2. README and planning.md drafting**
 I directed Claude to draft the planning.md and README structure based on the rubric requirements and my notes.
-I then reviewed each section, corrected factual details (e.g. exact post counts, specific wrong predictions), and added the per-class metrics tables once I had the real numbers from the notebook.
-The failure analysis and reflection sections were written collaboratively.
-I described what I observed, Claude structured the explanation, and I revised for accuracy.
+I then reviewed each section, corrected factual details (exact post counts, specific wrong predictions, real metric numbers from the notebook), and revised the failure analysis based on what I actually observed in the output.
+The reflection sections were written collaboratively, I described what I observed, Claude structured the explanation, and I revised for accuracy.

 All annotation decisions were made by me.
 Claude was used as a writing and extraction tool, not as the final decision-maker on labels.